 The kimri stage lasts about 5 months and is basically while the dates are green.
 The next ripening stage is the khalal stage when the dates have grown to their maximum size and turn yellowish or reddish depending on the specific date variety.
 The medjool date is golden-yellow and quite large at this khalal stage.
 Next comes the rutab stage, when the dates begin to soften and lose their bright colors.
 The date becomes fully mature at the tamar stage.

-Medjool dates are eaten at the fully mature tamar stage, although some of the very soft varieties like the the Barhi dates and the the Halawi dates are also eaten at Khalal stage, when they are sweet and crunchy.
+Medjool dates are eaten at the fully mature tamar stage, although there are a few varieties like the the Barhi dates and the the Halawi dates that are also eaten at Khalal stage, when they are less sweet and still hard & crunchy like an apple!
+Please call 909 941 1060 to purchase our organically grown fresh picked halawi dates at this crunchy khalal stage.

 Dates are classified as soft, semi-dry, and dry.
 The most widely planted "dry" date variety is the Deglet Noor date.
 The Medjool date is considered a "soft" date.
 The dry dates are commonly used in the middle east for everyday consumption.
 The sweeter dates are used as a dessert in the Middle East as well as in the United States.